Andre1411/COVID19-Brazil/README.md

 - *hospital:* Hospitalization?
 1:yes, 2:no, 9:unknown
 - *ICU:* # admitted to ICU?
 1:yes, 2:no, 9:unknown
 - *outcome:* 1:cure 2:death 3:death of other cause, 9: unknown
-## NAs considerations:
+## NAs considerations
-27,24% of the cells in the data set are NAs or unknowns.
+27,24% of the cells in the dataset are NAs or unknowns.
 Since it contains 688040 subjects, it has been decided to remove all the rows (subjects) containing covariates with NAs.
-It has been checked that the covariates' distribution doesn't change by doing so, finding that all the covariates keep their original class proportions: the predominant class in the full dataset is the most prevalent also in the reduced one.
+It has been checked that the covariates' distribution doesn't change by doing so, finding that all the covariates keep their original class proportions: the predominant class in the full dataset is the most prevalent also in the reduced dataset.
 After the remotion of all the NAs and unknowns the dataset contains 111801 subjects.
+## Data pre-processing
+After the NaN and Unknown values removal, the values of the variable "*outcome*" (1,2,3) were unbalanced: class 3, referring to non-covid-death, occurred in only the 0.4% of the subjects, so it was hard to be predicted by the models.
+For this reason it has been decided to focus only on covid-death and to not consider other possible death reasons.
+The next step was to reduce the size of the dataset because using the whole dataset is not computationally feasible for our laptops: first, we had a quick analysis using reduced dataset with several proportions (75%,50%,25%) with Logistic Models and then we compared the outcomes in order to check the possibility to adopt reduced dataset without influencing the goodness of the results.
+As a result, we decided to work with only the 25 % of data, randomly sampled from the original dataset.